SheetalAgarwal26/Configuration-of-Apache-and-MYSQL-using-Ansible/README.md

-# Configuration of Apache WebServer and MYSQL on Rhel8 Operating System.
+# Configuration of Apache WebServer and MYSQL

 Build a Ansible Script with following items :-
 - Ansible script should install and setup Apache.